 - Shape 1/4 cup of the meat mixture into a 3" log and wrap the meat around the popsicle stick.
 Coat each leg in cornbread crumbs.
 Then coat in the egg and milk mixture and return to the cornbread crumbs for a second coat.
 Let legs stand for 5 minutes.

 - Fry legs, a few at a time, for one minute on each side or until golden brown.
-Place onto baking sheet.
-Preheat oven to 350 and bake for 15-20 minutes
+Then place onto baking sheet.
+Preheat oven to 350 and bake for 15-20 minutes until middle is cooked thru to 145F.